-I had been faced with doing things that were scary and always worked through it.
 I was faced with leading 350+ people, meeting and learning about as many of them as I could, and being in a new community and without friends on the first day.
-As I faced this fear for any introvert, I learned that I could do it.
-It got easier with each interaction.
+As I faced this fear, which for any introvert is as scary as going 100 mph on the back of a motorcycle, I learned that I could do it.
+And it got easier with each interaction.

 I learned that after conquering some fears, I felt like I could do anything!
 I'm getting more brave with every day!